tomordonez/tomordonez.github.io/_posts/2020-05-25-static-website-jekyll-github-pages.md

 tags: [jekyll, github pages]
 ---

-This is a step by step tutorial to build a **static website with Jekyll and Github Pages**.
+This is a step by step tutorial to build a Github Pages site with Jekyll.
+Github Pages are freely hosted on Github and you can use Jekyll, a static website generator to customize your Github Pages site.

 ## Summary